fung673/react-project2/README.md

-Practice about data.js, props, React.
+Practice about data.js, props, React.<br/>
 Finished without instruction or any guide.